DaveSimplifire/simplifireIC/README.md

-# simplifirePOC
+# simplifireIC

-Welcome to your new simplifirePOC project and to the internet computer development community.
-By default, creating a new project adds this README and some template files to your project directory.
-You can edit these template files to customize your project and to include your own code to speed up the development cycle.

-To get started, you might want to explore the project directory structure and the default configuration file.
-Working with this project in your development environment will not affect any production deployment or identity tokens.

-To learn more before you start working with simplifirePOC, see the following documentation available online:
+Welcome to your the simplifireIC project which is a proof-of-concept built upon the internet computer.

+The following documentation, relevant for the IC platform, is available online:

 - [Quick Start](https://sdk.dfinity.org/docs/quickstart/quickstart-intro.html)
 - [SDK Developer Tools](https://sdk.dfinity.org/docs/developers-guide/sdk-guide.html)